TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 2/Haggai 2.20.md

 ---

-And the word of Jehovah came the second time unto Haggai in the four and twentieth [day] of the month, saying,
+The Word of Yahweh came the second time to Haggai in the twenty-fourth day of the month, saying,